SemiSim/SemiSim/README.md

 ## Data Folder
 This folder provides the different pages which describe how/why data was taken to use as training data.
 A v4 data parser is included in this folder for the various data collected

+## Guide Folder
+Provides reasoning and steps to creating and training the model

+## Keras Folder
+Provides the explanation of Keras, how it's built, and why it is used

+## Reference Code

+## Evaluation
 <!--
 **SemiSim/SemiSim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.